HPH-Fabrication-Addins/cinx-api-docs/source/includes/_org-company.md

     ]
 }
 ```
+`GET`

-This endpoint will be used to get a company’s list of thier Customer Types.
+This endpoint will be used to get a company’s list of their Customer Types.
 In CINX, each company can define how it  would like to classify its customers.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/org-refs/types/customers**

 URL Sample: `https://api.cinx.com/2.0/sub/dfed7d88-adf8-5356-8029-fe061c93d0fe/org-refs/types/customers`

-HTTP Method: `GET`

 ## Get Vendor Types
 ### API Enpoint – Get an Organization’s List of Vendor Types